-A permutation matrix is a square matrix whose entries are all 0 or 1, and that has exactly one nonzero entry in each row and in each column.
+Equivalently, a permutation matrix is a square matrix whose entries are all 0 or 1, and that has exactly one nonzero entry in each row and in each column.

 Let S_n be the set of $n \times n$ permutation matrices.

-If A is an $n \times n$ matrix and $X \in S_n$, then AX has the same columns as A but in a different order: the columns of A are "permuted" by X.
+If A is an $n \times n$ matrix and $X \in S_n$, then AX has the same columns as A but in a different order.

+The columns of A are "permuted" by X to form AX.